zingale/comp_astro_tutorial/content/projects/projects.md

    and $E_\mathrm{Sedov} = 1$ is the initial explosion energy.
 This formulation finds the pressure corresponding to spreading that energy over a sphere of radius $r_0$.

    The initial velocity is set to 0.0.

+   The density everywhere is 1.0.

    Here's the analytic solution for a case with $\gamma = 1$:
    {download}`spherical_sedov.txt`